giantswarm/draughtsman/doc/usage.md

 ## Introduction
 This document is going to explain the basic usage and setup of draughtsman with a kubernetes cluster.

+The default configurer (configmap/secret configurer), eventer (github eventer), installer (helm) and notifier (slack) are used in the following instructions.
+Draughtsman can be extended to use different configurers, eventers, installers and notifiers.

 ## Preparation
 The following steps have to be completed before starting with the actual installation of draughtsman to a k8s cluster.
 #### Setting up Minikube (optional)